Turkish Radio and Television Corporation: History

 TRT organised the Eurovision Song Contest 2004, with the semi-final on 12 May 2004 and the final on 15 May 2004.
 On 19 May 2012, TRT 1 HD started simulcasting with TRT 1 upscaled to full HD 16:9 DVB-S2 standard.

 In January 2018, TRT celebrated its 50th anniversary.
 All TRT channels broadcast a collection of old idents and news studio (still being modern logo) as part of the celebration in form of nostalgia.
 Each day new idents were made.
 This event also happened in 1978, 1988, 1998 and 2008.
 On 9 May 2023, TRT Diyanet Children's channel started its test broadcast.

 During the July 2016 coup attempt, TRT offices in Istanbul and Ankara were raided by lieutenant colonel Umit Gencer and other soldiers.
 TRT news anchor Tijen Karas was forced to read a statement from the plotters live on TV declaring the coup.
-After the coup attempt, people in TRT were either fired or forced to retire.
-According to Haber-Sen Union, 1800 workers were forced to retire.
-The union protested this situation on 21 November 2018 in Istanbul, Ankara, Diyarbakir and Brussels.
-During the protests, TRT employees stated that they were exposed to psychological pressure defined as MOBING.
-TRT employee Osman Köse stated that more than 3,000 TRT employees had been transferred to other state institutions and 5,000 people had been dismissed from TRT.
-Many TRT employees were dismissed and imprisoned on charges related to the coup attempt.
-According to the list published in the 'Resmi Gazete' of the state, 312 people were dismissed.
-According to a report provided by Gülen-linked NGO Stockholm Center for Freedom (SCF), approximately 150 TRT employees were accused of being members of a 'terrorist organisation'.
+The government has purged the broadcaster's structure during the Turkish government's state of emergency.